 As Montoya Posada looks to the future, her vision for connection continues to grow broader.
 Fluent in Spanish, French, and German, she plans to pursue a career in international or global communications.

-“I grew up very internationally and very appreciative of different cultures,” she said.
-“I want to connect people across the world.
-To communicate and bridge cultures through campaigns and storytelling.”
+I grew up very internationally and very appreciative of different cultures, she said.
+I want to connect people across the world.
+To communicate and bridge cultures through campaigns and storytelling.

-Her goal is to return to Colombia one day and apply what she’s learned at Elon to global brand communication.
-“Ideally, I’d love to live there again full time,” she said.
-“My heritage has shaped the way I see the world.
-It’s taught me that communication, real connection, is universal.”
+Her goal is to return to Colombia one day and apply what shes learned at Elon to global brand communication.
+Ideally, Id love to live there again full time, she said.
+My heritage has shaped the way I see the world.
+Its taught me that communication, real connection, is universal.

 Connection and bridge-building are at the heart of what Montoya Posada hopes to leave behind at Elon.
-“I want to be remembered as a bridge,” she said. “[As] someone who helped people from different identities and cultures connect with each other.”
+I want to be remembered as a bridge, she said.
+[As] someone who helped people from different identities and cultures connect with each other.

 Reflections from her childhood and experiences at Elon encompass the greatest lesson she has learned: that connection is both her heritage and her purpose.

-“It’s all about bringing people together,” she said.
-“When we connect, we understand each other better.
-That’s how community grows.”
+Its all about bringing people together, she said.
+When we connect, we understand each other better.
+Thats how community grows.

 Elon honors Hispanic Heritage Month

-As part of Hispanic Heritage Month, ŸĂŸĂÈÈ is sharing stories that celebrate the contributions, identities and experiences of students, faculty and staff.
+As part of Hispanic Heritage Month, 消消犯 is sharing stories that celebrate the contributions, identities and experiences of students, faculty and staff.
 This month recognizes the rich histories and cultures of Hispanic and Latinx communities, while also honoring the ways these traditions connect with and inspire people of all backgrounds.
 This month provides a special opportunity to honor Hispanic and Latinx heritage, but it also serves as an invitation for all members of the university to engage, learn and celebrate together.

 ]]>

-Latin American Research Series explores Chinese diaspora in Latin America /u/news/2025/10/13/latin-american-research-series-explores-chinese-diaspora-in-latin-america/ Mon, 13 Oct 2025 14:13:04 +0000 /u/news/?p=1030340 As part of the “Latin American Research Series”, ŸĂŸĂÈÈ’s Latin American Studies welcomed Francisco ‘Paco’ Chen-LĂłpez, assistant professor of Spanish at Spelman College.
+Latin American Research Series explores Chinese diaspora in Latin America /u/news/2025/10/13/latin-american-research-series-explores-chinese-diaspora-in-latin-america/ Mon, 13 Oct 2025 14:13:04 +0000 /u/news/?p=1030340 As part of the “Latin American Research Series”, 消消犯s Latin American Studies welcomed Francisco Paco Chen-L坦pez, assistant professor of Spanish at Spelman College.

 On Sept.
-24-25, 2025, Chen-LĂłpez’s two-day visit invited students to reflect on their understanding of Latin American identity and migration as he shared his innovative research on the representation of Chinese communities in Latin American literature, cinema, and visual arts, which is a topic that opened new perspectives for students and community members across multiple disciplines.
+24-25, 2025, Chen-L坦pez’s two-day visit invited students to reflect on their understanding of Latin American identity and migration as he shared his innovative research on the representation of Chinese communities in Latin American literature, cinema, and visual arts, which is a topic that opened new perspectives for students and community members across multiple disciplines.

-Chen-LĂłpez’s keynote address held on Sept.
+Chen-L坦pez’s keynote address held on Sept.
 24, 2025

-Chen-LĂłpez’s keynote address, “Affective Mapping: Tracing the Chinese Diaspora in Latin American Literature, Cinema, and Visual Arts,” examined how Chinese identity and history are portrayed in creative works throughout different Latin American countries: Mexico, Costa Rica, and Argentina.
+Chen-L坦pez’s keynote address, “Affective Mapping: Tracing the Chinese Diaspora in Latin American Literature, Cinema, and Visual Arts,” examined how Chinese identity and history are portrayed in creative works throughout different Latin American countries: Mexico, Costa Rica, and Argentina.
 His work traces how emotional responses to Chinatowns and Chinese neighborhoods have evolved over time and explores how the very concepts of “China” and “Chineseness” have shifted in response to changing geopolitical dynamics.

 The visit extended far beyond a single lecture.
-Chen-LĂłpez engaged directly with students in various courses in the classrooms and in El Centro, including “Human Migrations”, “Medical Spanish”, “Growing Up in the Spanish Speaking World”, “In Search of Identity, Innovation and Social Protest Theater”, and COR1100.
+Chen-L坦pez engaged directly with students in various courses in the classrooms and in El Centro, including “Human Migrations”, “Medical Spanish”, “Growing Up in the Spanish Speaking World”, “In Search of Identity, Innovation and Social Protest Theater”, and COR1100.
 He also met with student members from the Latin American Studies program, the Spanish Club, and the Chinese Club during a community breakfast, fostering cross-cultural dialogue.

 For many students, the presentations sparked revelations about migration patterns they had never considered.
-Anette Cruz ’28, reflected on how the experience transformed their perspective
+Anette Cruz 28, reflected on how the experience transformed their perspective

 “Previously when thinking about migration to Latin American countries it never really came to my head to think about countries like China,” said Cruz.
-“When I would think about migration, I would think it was mostly within Latin American regions.
+“When I would think about migration, Iwould think it was mostly within Latin American regions.
 But after learning about the impact Chinese migration has had on countries like Mexico, Costa Rica, and Argentina, it really made me think about the significance of it.
 I was able to see that through symbolism shown to me in Mexican readings, Argentinian movies and Costa Rican paintings, and to me I found that very interesting because again, I feel as if I would have overlooked that if I was presented with it.
-Overall Chinese diaspora in Latin American countries shown through historical contexts and symbolism in art is something new that I learned today, something that has opened my eyes a little more when talking about migration to Latin American countries.”
+Overall Chinese diaspora in Latin American countries shown through historical contexts and symbolism in art is something new that I learned today, something that has opened my eyes a little more when talking about migration to Latin American countries.

 The Latin American Research Series is presented by Latin American Studies and sponsored by the Department of World Languages and Cultures; Peace and Conflict Studies; El Centro; International and Global Studies; Center for the Advancement of Teaching and Learning; Women, Gender, and Sexuality Studies; Isabella Cannon Global Education Center; the Department of Philosophy; and Global Films and Cultures.